Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 ### Background for the main menu

-The main menu now renders the a dummy game instance to use as the background.
+The main menu now renders a dummy game instance to use as the background.

 ## Internal

 ### Threaded pathfinding

-Whilst its still not done in the background I have used [rayon][rayon] to at least compute a few paths in parallel.
+Whilst it's still not done, in the background I have used [rayon][rayon] to at least compute a few paths in parallel.

 ### Render passes

 Implemented a new pipeline system for handling render passes.
-The pipeline is defined using a builder: [here][passes].
+The pipeline is defined [using a builder][passes].
 This made adding the passes for SSAO much easier.

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>